dsw7/MetAromatic/README.md

     RESULT PHE 54 MET 148 4.756 93.2870 154.630
 Here the SD on MET 148 is ≤ 4.9 Angstroms of a total of three of six midpoints on the PHE 54 aromatic ring.
 The angle between 3 vectors **v** and the two SD lone pairs is ≤ 109.5 degrees in three cases.
 ## Tests
 Almost all Met-aromatic code is thoroughly tested.
-Test can be run as follows:
+Tests can be run as follows:
 ```
 $ cd tests/
 $ python test_main.py